roytang/blog/content/posts/2009/08/gpt-bangkok-4-1st.md

 Game 2 I board in Windstorm, and get a 3-for-1 during his attack, but somehow he recovers with 2 Wind Drakes that go all the way.

 Game 3 We had an interesting judge call.
 I had a 4/4 trampler attacking into a 3/5 [Siege Mastodon][7].
 I play [Harm's Way][8] bouncing 2 damage back to the Mastodon, do I get to assign one trample damage or not?
-Judge ruled that I did not and that was fine since I wasn&'t sure.
-The 1 damage ends up not mattering as I lose to 2 2/2 fliers again. _(The judge later told me that after thinking about it he wasn&'t very sure about the ruling either)_
+Judge ruled that I did not and that was fine since I wasn't sure.
+The 1 damage ends up not mattering as I lose to 2 2/2 fliers again. _(The judge later told me that after thinking about it he wasn't very sure about the ruling either)_

-**Round 2** It&'s a bye!
+**Round 2** It's a bye!
 What?

 **Round 3**

 Game 1 we start off both with G/W but then I start playing Doom Blades and take the game.

 Game 2 He suddenly lost his plains and gained swamps.
 I lost to a [Kelinore Bat][9], how embarrassing.
-Post-game discussion: _Ba&'t nag-iba ka ng kulay?_, _Hahaha_
+Post-game discussion: _Ba't nag-iba ka ng kulay?_, _Hahaha_

-Game 3 Garruk shows up turn four, and from there it&'s basically 3 for 1&'s to win the game.
+Game 3 Garruk shows up turn four, and from there it's basically 3 for 1's to win the game.

 **Round 4**

 Game 1 He plays [Overrun][5] on turn five with 3 creatures on the board and me at 16.
 I [Doom Blade][10] away a guy and drop to six.
-On my turn, I play another removal spell and a blocker, and he&'s out of gas from there.
+On my turn, I play another removal spell and a blocker, and he's out of gas from there.

 Game 2 I board in a 2/3 forestwalker that never gets answered and it takes the game.

 **Round 5**

-I don&'t remember much, but I took the win in 3 games.
+I don't remember much, but I took the win in 3 games.
 In one game he played turn four [Whispersilk Cloak][11] and turn 5 [Ant Queen][12] Yikes!
 Luckily I drew the [Borderland Ranger][13] who got the swamp for the [Doom Blade][10] before he got equip that thing.

 **Round 6**